jasti/amp-ads-testing/README.md

 * Ads don't seem to be working every single time.
 Especially AdX ones, it could simply be that no buyer is bidding, but sometimes you'll need to try a bunch of times before getting the ads to show up.

 * If requesting 3rd party tags in DFP, make sure all resources being served by the 3rd party tag are over HTTPS.
 AMP only works with secure content.
+(Requirements for SSL)